adlnet/xAPI-Spec/xAPI.md

 	</tr>
 </table>

+###### Requirements

+* An Activity Provider MAY send documents to any of the document APIs for Activities and Agents that the LRS does not have prior knowledge of.

+* The LRS MUST NOT reject documents on the basis of not having prior knowledge of the Activity and/or Agent.

+###### JSON Procedure with Requirements

-APs MAY use Documents of content type "application/json" to store sets of variables.
-For example a document
+Activity Providers MAY use Documents of content type "application/json" to store sets of variables.
+The following process walks through that process and the process requirements.
+For example, a document contains:
-contains:

 ```
 {